Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants - reexamined: Introduction

 \section{Introduction}

-The Einstein field equation has two parameters, the cosmological constant $\Lambda$ and the gravitational constant $G$.
-In 1998, the discovery that the accelerated expansion of the Universe is driven by the dark energy (DE) from the type Ia supernovae (SN Ia) observations (Riess et al. 1998; Perlmutter et al. 1999) greatly astonished the world.
-The Wilkinson Microwave Anisotropy Probe (Peiris et al. 2003; Spergel et al. 2007), combined with more accurate SN Ia data (Riess et al. 2004) indicates that the Universe is almost spatially flat and the dark energy accounts for about $70\%$ of the total content of the Universe.
-However, we know little about the nature of dark energy except for its negative pressure.
+In Einsteinian field equations, the cosmological constant ($\Lambda$) and the gravitational constant ($G$) are two essential parameters.
+Accelerated expansion of the universe is due to dark energy as discovered by type Ia supernovae (SN Ia) observations as reported by Riess et al. \cite{ref1} and Perlmutter et al. \cite{ref2}.
+The Wilkinson Microwave Anisotropy Probe (WMAP) \cite{ref3,ref4}, combined with more accurate SN Ia data \cite{ref5} indicates that the Universe is almost spatially flat and the dark energy accounting to approximately to $70\%$ of the total content of the Universe.
+Little is known about the nature of dark energy.
 Observations strongly favour a small and positive value of the effective cosmological constant at the present epoch.
 Among many possible alternatives, the simplest and theoretically appealing possibility of dark energy is the energy density stored on the vacuum state of all existing fields in the universe i. e., $\rho_{v} = \frac{\Lambda}{8\pi G}$.
-The variable cosmological constant (Overduin and Cooperstock 1998; Sahni and Starobinsky 2000; Peebles and Ratra 2003; Padmanabhan 2003, 2008; Freese 2005) is one of the phenomenological ways to explain the dark energy problem, because it is a straightforward modification of the cosmological constant $\Lambda$ which enable itself to be compatible with observations.
-The problem in this approach is to determine the right dependence of $\Lambda$ upon scale factor $R$ or $t$.
-Motivated by dimensional grounds with quantum cosmology, the variation of cosmological term as $\Lambda \propto R^{-2}$ is considered by Chen and Wu (1990).
-However, several ans$\ddot{a}$tz have been proposed in which the $\Lambda$-term decays with time (Gasperini 1988; Berman 1990, 1991, 2001; Ratra and Peebles 1988; Abdussattar and Vishwakarma 1996).
-Several authors have recently studied the time dependent cosmological constant in different contexts (Singh et al. 2007; Pradhan and Kumhar 2009; Pradhan and Jotania 2010, 2011; Pradhan 2011; Amirhashchi et al. 2011a,b; Pradhan et al. 2011, 2013a,b,c). \\
+The variable cosmological constant [6$-$8] is one of the phenomenological ways to explain the dark energy problem, compatible with observations.
+The problem in this approach is to determine the right dependence of $\Lambda$ upon scale factor $R$ or cosmic time $t$.
+Motivated by dimensional grounds with quantum cosmology, the variation of cosmological term as $\Lambda \propto R^{-2}$ is considered by Chen and Wu \cite{ref9}.
+However, several ans$\ddot{a}$tz have been proposed in which the $\Lambda$-term decays with time [10$-$13].
+Several authors [13$-$18] have recently studied the time dependent cosmological constant in different contexts.
+Recently, Arkhipova et al. \cite{ref21} have studied growth rate in dynamical dark energy models by using a compilation of baryonic acoustic oscillation (BAO), growth rate and the distance prior from the cosmic microwave background (CMB) to constrain model parameter of the scalar field model.
+When combining these constraints with the constraints coming from a distance-redshift relationship (BAO data and the distance prior from CMB) the degeneracy is broken and one obtains $\Omega_{m} = 0.30 \pm 0.04$ and $\alpha < 1.30$ with the best fit value of $\alpha = 0.00$.
+Pavlov et al. \cite{ref22} compile a list of $14$ independent measurements of large-scale structure growth rate between redshift $0.067 \leq z \leq 0.8$ and use this to place constraints on model parameters of constant and time-evolving general-relativistic dark energy cosmologies.
+Chen et al. \cite{ref23} have recently pointed out that the recent observations still can not distinguish whether dark energy is a time-independent or a time-varying dynamical component through a joint analysis of the strong gravitational lensing data with the more restrictive updated Hubble parameter measurements and the type Ia supernova data from SCP Union2.
+Farooq, Mania and Ratra \cite{ref24} have recently constrained two non-flat time evolving dark energy cosmological models by using Hubble parameter data, Type Ia supernova apparent magnitude measurements, and baryonic acoustic oscillation peak length scale observations.
+These data require the average magnitude of the curvature density parameter $\mid\Omega_{k0}\mid$ is less or equivalent to $0.15$ at $1\sigma$ confidence. \\